Flyweight Championship At Stake in INVICTA FC 46 Main Event Wednesday Night

 INVICTA FC 46 Main Event Fighter Comparison

-Turning the attention back to the INVICTA FC 46 main event, champion Karina Rodriguez stands taller at 5-foot-7, compared to the 5-foot-5 frame of Daiana Torquato.
+Turning the attention back to the INVICTA FC 46 main event, incumbent champion Karina Rodriguez is the taller competitor, as she stands 5-foot-7, whereas Ketlen Souza counters with a 5-foot-3 frame.

-Additionally, Karina Rodriguez owns a 1.3-inch reach advantage (67 inches even to 65.7 inches) over Daiana Torquato heading into the INVICTA FC 46 main event on Wednesday night.
+Additionally, Karina Rodriguez owns a 67-inch reach, with no such information accessible for Ketlen Souza in advance of the INVICTA FC 46 main event on Wednesday night.

 “This is an amazing moment,” Rodriguez began.
 “I am very emotional right now, because I want this belt so much, for me, for my teammates, for my coaches, for Mexico because we were waiting to bring the first INVICTA belt to our country, so I’m very happy, and I’m very thankful for this title fight.”